denniskelm/VR-Archery-game/README.md

 # vr-archery-game
-VR Archery game for the Virtual Reality course at the University of Rostock Our Scripts are under _Assets/Scripts_.
+VR Archery game for the Virtual Reality course at the University of Rostock.

+Our Scripts are under _Assets/Scripts_.

 Builds are in the Builds folder.